SethMMorton/natsort/docs/source/howitworks.rst

 if these problems are detected.
-But a less error-prone method is to ensure that the data is correct-by-construction, and this can be done by ensuring that the returned tuples *always* start with a string, and then alternate in a string-number-string-number-string patter; this can be achieved by adding an empty string wherever the pattern is not followed [#f3]_.
-This ends up working out pretty nicely because empty strings are always "less" than any non-empty string, and we typically want numbers to come before strings so things work out nicely.
+But a less error-prone method is to ensure that the data is correct-by-construction, and this can be done by ensuring that the returned tuples *always* start with a string, and then alternate in a string-number-string-number-string patter;n this can be achieved by adding an empty string wherever the pattern is not followed [#f3]_.
+This ends up working out pretty nicely because empty strings are always "less" than any non-empty string, and we typically want numbers to come before strings.

 Let's take a look at how this works out.